StevenButtifint/ai-photo-organiser/README.md

 - How to use affordance in UI and UX design to make them more intuitive.
 - How to make looping animations using the Adobe Creative Suite.
 - How to create a linkage matrix to cluster words from a wordnet.
+- Hot to create unit tests using the unittest framework.

 ### References
 - EfficientNet B3 model can be found [here](https://www.kaggle.com/datasets/kozodoi/efficientnet-pytorch/) and is placed in: `backend/models/efficientnet-b3.pth`